aps19/ViGOR-A-Visual-Attention-Guided-Dual-Stream-Transformer-Based-Model-for-Engagement-Prediction/README.md

 # ViGOR: Visual Attention-Guided Dual-Stream Model for Engagement Recognition

+### Full Implementation will be released after paper acceptance

 User engagement is a critical metric for adaptive learning systems and intelligent machines. **ViGOR** is a deep learning framework designed to predict engagement levels by analyzing visual cues.

 We hypothesize that eye gaze is a distinct and crucial signal for identifying engagement.
 To leverage this, ViGOR utilizes a **dual-stream architecture** that integrates: